burhanaras/Recipes/README.md

-Developed by [Burhan ARAS](http://www.burhanaras.net) with all the love on planet.
+📱📱📱Developed by [Burhan ARAS](http://www.burhanaras.net) with all the love on planet.

 # Modern SwiftUI on MVVM with Unit Tests and UI Tests: Recipes App